-- MATTHEW EBY, CEO, FIRST STREET FOUNDATION - JODY GUNDERSON, Executive Vice President, NATIONAL GENERAL INSURANCE - DAVE JONES, Insurance Commissioner, Emeritus and Director, Climate Risk Initiative Center for Law, Energy & the Environment, UC BERKELEY SCHOOL OF LAW - CAROLYN KOUSKY, Associate Vice President, Economics and Policy Analysis, ENVIRONMENTAL DEFENSE FUND PENDING FINAL CONFIRMATION - NANCY WATKINS, FCAS, MAAA, Principal and Consulting Actuary, MILLIMAN
+- MATTHEW EBY, CEO, FIRST STREET FOUNDATION - ROBERT GORDON, Senior Vice President, Policy, Research & International, AMERICAN PROPERTY CASUALTY INSURANCE ASSOCIATION - JODY GUNDERSON, Executive Vice President, NATIONAL GENERAL LENDER SERVICES

+- DAVE JONES, Insurance Commissioner, Emeritus and Director, Climate Risk Initiative Center for Law, Energy & the Environment, UC BERKELEY SCHOOL OF LAW - TIM JUDGE, Chief Climate Officer, FANNIE MAE - NANCY WATKINS, FCAS, MAAA, Principal and Consulting Actuary, MILLIMAN

-1000 - 10301.2THE COAL MINE: The Dynamics of Risk Transfer in Housing Finance and the Consequences of Shifting Risk
+1000 - 1030 1.2 THE COAL MINE: The Dynamics of Risk Transfer in Housing Finance and the Consequences of Shifting Risk

 U.S. housing finance is based on a complex system of risk transfer among homeowners, insurers, lenders, servicers, GSEs, government entities, and private investors.
-However, where mortgages hold 15 to 30-year durations, insurance products typically have annual or year-to-year exposure.
-Concerns over this mismatch of duration risk cannot be overstated.
-In this session, Andy Davidson presents a detailed and comprehensive view of risk interaction and scenarios between all parties in the housing finance system, showing the impact of how the withdrawal or diminishment of one party reverberates throughout the system.
-Since the crisis of 2007/2008, policymakers have gone to great lengths to eliminate the credit-related risks inherent in the originate-to-distribute housing finance model.
-Yet that same conundrum of originators focused on the need to pass on the risk exists in the world of property & casualty insurance.
-This session lays out all risks across the industry life cycle, exposing our greatest challenges to address moving forward and laying the foundation of the event.
+The increase in climate related property losses threatens the stability of the system.
+While mortgages have 15 to 30-year terms, insurance products typically have annual renewals.
+There has been little focus on the risks associated with this mismatch.
+In this session, Andy Davidson presents a comprehensive view of the overall structure and risk interaction between all parties in housing finance, showing the impact of how the withdrawal or diminishment of one party reverberates throughout the system.
+Since the crisis of 2007/2008, policymakers have gone to great lengths to limit risky mortgage products that destabilized the originate-to-distribute housing finance model.
+Yet the rising cost and reduced availability of property & casualty insurance has not been addressed.
+This session lays the foundation of the event and exposes the gaps and challenges in addressing climate risk.

-• ANDREW DAVIDSON, President, ANDREW DAVIDSON & CO.
+ANDREW DAVIDSON, President, ANDREW DAVIDSON & CO.